Hillclimbing in the British Isles

 Hillclimbing in Great Britain differs from the style of hillclimb motorsport events staged in many other parts of the world, in that courses are generally short — mostly under one mile (1.6 km) in length — and this means that cars and drivers do not generally cross between British events and the longer hillclimbs found in many other parts of Europe.

 In the United Kingdom, hillclimbing is considered a spectator sport, and the most prestigious events, such as those that form part of the British Hill Climb Championship, often attract several thousand enthusiasts to the hills.
 All the courses in Great Britain are situated on private land, but some events in the Channel Islands and all events in Northern Ireland are held on closed public roads.
-Track lengths are traditionally quoted in yards: the longest hillclimb course in the UK is Cairncastle at 2904 yards (2655 m) and the shortest is Val des Terres at 850 yards (777 m).
+Track lengths are traditionally quoted in yards: the longest hillclimb course in the UK is Cairncastle at 2904 yards (2655 m) and one of the shortest is Val des Terres at 850 yards (777 m).

 The Scottish championship has long been associated with names like Grampian TV and Guyson.
 Doune and Fintray continue to be included in the championship along with newer venue Forrestburn.
 Two other venues, Rumster and Kinkell are no longer in use.
 A notable feature of British and Irish hillclimbing is the very wide variety of vehicles used for competition.
 Both cars and motorcycles (including sidecars) take part in the sport, and in the case of cars these range from almost standard machines (sometimes driven to and from the tracks) with the only modifications being those required on grounds of safety, right through to specially-built single-seater racing cars.
 Classic and vintage cars are also very popular in hillclimbing.
 Generally there are separate meetings for cars and bikes, but occasionally both appear at the same event.